I take my vitamin B and vitamin C daily, but vitamin D?

 - Ready-to-eat breakfast cereals (fortified with Vitamin D)

-Currently, Boston University vitamin D expert Michael Holick, MD, PhD recommends a dose of 1,000 IU a day of vitamin D for both children and adults – even if you are getting plenty of safe sun exposure.
+Currently, Boston University vitamin D expert Michael Holick, MD, PhD, recommends 1,000 IU a day of vitamin D for both children and adults—even if you are getting plenty of safe sun exposure.

-The vitamin D Council recommends that healthy adults take 2,000 IU of vitamin D daily — more if they get little or no sun exposure.
+The Vitamin D Council recommends that healthy adults take 2,000 IU of vitamin D daily—more if they get little or no sun exposure.

 Do not give your child vitamin D without having your child’s blood levels tested.

-It seems all vitamin D is not created equal
+All vitamin D is not created equal.

 Can you take too much vitamin D?